Where are the most beautiful places in Ireland? There are so many!

 Thassia | Family Off Duty

-24. Kinsale
+29. Kinsale

 Kinsale is a chocolate-boxy harbor town on the south coast of Ireland, not far from Cork.

-Situated on the mouth of the River Bandon, it’s as charmingly picturesque as you’d expect an Irish port town to be: bright white yachts bob up and down on the water, seagulls wheel overhead, and the narrow winding streets are packed with cute colorfully-painted shops, galleries, and restaurants.
+You’ll see bright white yachts bob up and down on the water, seagulls wheel overhead, and the narrow winding streets are packed with cute colorfully-painted shops, galleries, and restaurants.

-For a small town, there’s a surprising amount to do in Kinsale.
 Because it’s on the waterfront, there’s plenty of water activities on offer: there are three marinas, a yacht club, boat hire, harbor cruises, sailing, kayaking, fishing, and even scuba diving…if you don’t mind the cold!

 If you prefer your activities land-based, you can also try golf, abseiling, or check out one of the beaches (although it may not be hot enough to sunbathe).

-Kinsale has earned a reputation for being a foodie heaven.
 For a small town, it’s surprisingly crammed with excellent restaurants and lively bars…s o much so that it’s become known as the ‘gourmet capital of Ireland’.

 You’ll have no trouble finding somewhere to suit your tastes and budget.